-There is no better opportunity to recognize Earth Hour (and Earth Day on April 22nd) then to spend some quality family time discussing our Earth and ways we can protect it.
+There is no better opportunity to recognize Earth Hour this weekend (and Earth Day on April 22nd) than to spend some quality family time discussing our Earth and ways we can protect it.
 At isure, we work and live in your community.
 We believe in doing what we can to help preserve the planet and take steps to reduce our global footprint.
-We were one of the first in the industry to go paperless and offer electronic policies to our insurers!- Ready to learn about the environment and how to begin making changes that will help our planet’s future?
-We have put together a list of Earth Hour activities, resources and community suggestions for your family.
+We were one of the first in the industry to go paperless and offer electronic policies to our insurers!
+Ready to learn about the environment, and how to begin making changes that will help our planet’s future?
+We have put together a list of Earth Hour activities, resources and community suggestions for your family below.

 1. Make a plan